-While exempted from Subpart C of Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seg. ("Title IX") with respect to its admission and student recruitment activities, Hampden-Sydney College (the "College") does not discriminate, and prohibits discrimination by students, employees, and third parties on the basis of the following protected categories: race, color, sex (including pregnancy, sexual orientation, gender identity and gender expression), religion, age, national or ethnic origin, family medical or genetic information, disability, familial, or veteran status, or any other category protected by state or local law, in the operation of its educational programs, community social activities or programs, and with respect to employment.
+1681 et seq. ("Title IX") with respect to its admission and student recruitment activities, HampdenSydney College (the "College") does not discriminate, and prohibits discrimination by students, employees, and third parties on the basis of the following protected categories: race, color, sex (including pregnancy, sexual orientation, gender identity and gender expression), religion, age, national or ethnic origin, family medical or genetic information, disability, familial, or veteran status, or any other category protected by state or local law, in the operation of its educational programs, community social activities or programs, and with respect to employment.
 Federal regulations promulgated under the following statutes provide the minimum protections against harassment and discrimination: the Equal Pay Act of 1963; Title VI and Title VII of the Civil Rights Act of 1964; the Age Discrimination in Employment Act of 1967; Title IX of the Higher Education Amendments of 1972; the Rehabilitation Act of 1973; Title I and II of the Americans with Disabilities Act (ADA) of 1990, the Uniformed Services Employment and Reemployment Rights Act (USERRA) of 1994 and the Genetic Information Nondiscrimination Act of 2008.

-Other applicable policies are specified in the Code of Student Conduct located in The Key: The Hampden-Sydney College Student Handbook, the Faculty Handbook, and the Employee Handbook.
+Other policies applicable to prohibited acts of harassment and discrimination are specified in the Code of Student Conduct located in The Key: The Hampden-Sydney College Student Handbook, the Faculty Handbook, and the Employee Handbook.
 In particular, students pledge to be bound by the Code of Conduct which states: "The Hampden-Sydney Student will behave as a Gentleman at all times and all places." and the Honor Code which states: "The Hampden-Sydney student will not lie, cheat or steal, nor tolerate those who do."